 - Content of the request (specific page)

 - Browser, operating system and its graphic user interface

 - Language and version of the browser software

 OSARTIS will not attribute these data to specific persons, and these data will not be combined with other data sources.
 These data will be stored exclusively on servers in the EU.
-Once the data have been used for the above-mentioned purposes, OSARTIS will erase the data after seven days.
+Once the data have been used for the above-mentioned purposes, OSARTIS will delete the data after seven days.

 When you address enquiries to us, we will ask for your name, your contact details as well as other information we need from you.
 We use the data provided by you to answer enquiries.
 The legal basis is Art.
-6 (1) lit. b) and f) GDPR.
+6 (1) lit. b and f GDPR.

-We only forward your data to third parties if you have given your express consent, to the extent this is necessary to fulfil the tasks you have given us, or to the extent there is a legal obligation to do so.
+We only forward your data to third parties if you have given your express consent, to the extent this is necessary to fulfil the tasks you have given us or to the extent there is a legal obligation to do so.
 If we have your data processed by processors, such processors are bound by contracts pursuant to Art.
 28 GDPR.